mich-murphy/mich-murphy.com/blog/content/zfs-useful-references.md

 tags = ["zfs""]
 +++

-I've been looking to upgrade my existing homelab (which is currently a 2012 Mac Mini I had lying around).
+I've been looking to upgrade my existing homelab (currently a 2012 Mac Mini which I had lying around).
 I plan to use ZFS when I do upgrade, as it has a lot of great features for data integrity, redundancy and backups.

 I've found a number of useful references in the process, which I thought to include here: